thibautjombart/covid19_bed_occupancy/app/info.md

-### Model Description
+## Model Description

+This app implements a model to forecast COVID19 bed requirements based on a user-inputted epidemic growth rate, a starting point of admissions on a given date, and an assumed distribution of length of stay after admission.
+This forecast can be adjusted to accommodate a certain reporting percentage, if it is assumed that not all cases will be reported.

-## Summary
+### Summary

-The principle of the estimation is:
+The forecasting approach can be summarised as follows:

-1. Augment the number of admissions using the reporting.
+1. Augment the number of admissions by an assumed level of reporting.
 This is currently done by

  n<sub>aug</sub> = n<sub>reported</sub> / % reported

-2. Use a log-linear model, parametrised through the doubling time, to simulate epidemic trajectories; see for instance Jombart et al 2020; this is implemented by the RECON package projections.
+2. Use a log-linear model, parametrised through the doubling time, to simulate epidemic trajectories; see for instance [Jombart et al 2020](https://www.eurosurveillance.org/content/10.2807/1560-7917.ES.2020.25.2.1900735); this is implemented by the RECON package [projections](https://cran.r-project.org/web/packages/projections/index.html) .

 3. For each admission, simulate duration of hospitalisation from provided distribution.

 4. Count beds for each day and simulation.

-### Model Parameters
+## Model Parameters

 This section contain information on the various parameters.
 We use these data to generate a distribution, with discretisation when needed.